-The last year has been difficult for everyone to navigate, and lockdowns have made it particularly tough for schools.
-Staff at Jeddah Prep and Grammar School in Saudi Arabia – where schools have been closed since March 2020 – noticed that online learning was having a huge impact on their students, with not only learning being affected but more students reaching out for support with their mental health than ever before.
+The global Covid 19 pandemic has been difficult for everyone to navigate, and lockdowns have made it particularly tough for schools.
+Staff at Jeddah Prep and Grammar School in Saudi Arabia – where many schools were closed for almost two years – noticed that online learning had a huge impact on their students, with not only learning being affected but more students reaching out for support with their mental health than ever before.

-Headteacher Mark Bedford comments that “The teachers worked tirelessly to give the students the best possible experience virtually.”
-But even so, mental health and student wellbeing is the most pressing safeguarding and duty of care issue they’re currently facing.
+Writing in May 2021, Headteacher Mark Bedford commented that “The teachers worked tirelessly to give the students the best possible experience virtually.”
+But even so, mental health and student wellbeing was the most pressing safeguarding and duty of care issue they were facing.

 How to support students and keep them safe

 When exploring how to support students with mental health and wellbeing, an important area for the school to look at was staff training.

 Staff CPD had been listed as a key priority by the Jeddah Prep and Grammar School, and as staff are not all UK trained or have been out of the UK for the last five years, there is a need to provide them with training that is compliant with UK statutory guidance.
 It has historically been very difficult to get trainers over to Saudi Arabia, so training has been very costly as staff have had to leave the kingdom.

 When Mark and his senior leadership team decided to look at virtual learning options, Tes stood out by reputation and experience – as the school already had a Tes Recruitment Subscription (now a Staff Management subscription).
 Tes Safeguarding appealed due to the comprehensive list of courses available and because courses are continually updated in line with the latest UK statutory guidance, such as KCSIE.

 After four months using Tes Safeguarding with their SLT and having just rolled it out to all staff, Mark and his team received a really positive response.